eddiesarevalo/CustomWordPressThemeStarterCode/README.md

 Contains footer content.

 ### front-page.php
 Shows the main static content of the page.
+For example the home page.

 ### functions.php
 Contains all the scripts for loading JS, jQuery, CSS and theme support.
 This includes theme support such as images and menus.